-Appropriate Expectations Having the right expectations for your children in light of their unique circumstance is so important.
+Appropriate Expectations Setting the right expectations for your children in light of their unique circumstance is so important.
 We want your child to function optimally, just like you do.
-It’s our hope, that through the use of expert tools and resources your child can progress towards independence, prepared, and confident.
-Expectations have the ability to […]
+It’s our hope, that through the use of expert tools and resources your child can progress towards independence.
+Expectations have the ability to dictate our emotional […]

-Slowing it Down Today’s approach is known as “slowing it down.”
-This processing approach is similar to “breaking it down.”
-It may be difficult to rush your son or daughter through things like chores and the morning routine etc. One possible solution to help your child from getting stuck is to slow…. things…. down.
-You […]
+Slowing it Down Today’s autism-related processing approach is known as “slowing it down.”
+This processing approach is similar to “breaking it down,” which we covered previously.
+Remember, it may be difficult to rush your son or daughter through things like chores, or the morning routine.
+However, one possible solution to help prevent your child from […]

 Breaking-It-Down Sometimes, tasks and chores need to be broken down into individual steps or pieces.
 Remember, the processing funnel of your child is susceptible to getting stuck when overwhelmed with too much information.
 For example, avoid assigning vague or unclear tasks like, “Clean your room up and then you can go play with your friends.” […]